 The second chart shows the consequences of this differential turnout for the composition of the Ferguson electorate.

 In 2012, when turnout was high and African Americans voted at a similar rate to whites, 71 percent of Ferguson voters were black.
-However, in 2013, whites became a majority of the Ferguson electorate, by a margin of 52 percent-47 percent.
+However, in 2013, whites became a majority of the Ferguson electorate, by a margin of 52 percent to 47 percent.
 This is a dramatic difference, and it would almost certainly help to account for the extent to which Ferguson’s elected officials are of a much different racial makeup than its population.

 More broadly, the electoral politics if Ferguson point to broader discrepancies in representation in local elections across the United States – ones that might improve if these elections were held in even-numbered years.